CERTAIN MY BABY WAS ARRIVING EARLY

 CLASSIC SIGN OF TRANSITION!
 ALMOST DONE!

-I relied completely on the women surrounding me who had been through this too.
+I relied completely on the women surrounding me.
 I looked deep into their eyes and swear I was getting strength through them.
 My midwife reminded me to keep my vocalizing deep and low, and that the toughest part of each contraction was only about 10 seconds.
 I said, several times, “I can’t do this anymore!”
 We had learned in our Bradley Method class this was a classic sign of transition.
 This meant I was almost done with first stage labor.

 UNMISTAKABLE URGE TO PUSH